shivanshudwivedi/DexM-Movies/README.md

 3. See the list of books and the ratings for each of them provided by a specific user
 5. See the books that a user read along with the information about those books and the ratings that the user provided for each of them

+## Running the app in Kubernetes
+1. To create all the necessary deployments, services and the configmap, run the following command: kubectl apply -f K8s

 ## Libre Architecture
 ![The Architecture of the Libre app.](https://github.com/anahitavagyan/415-Project-New-Idea/blob/main/Libre%20Architecture.png)